logo

-Before we dive into the payouts for different online live poker variations, let's first understand the basics of hand ranking in poker:
+Before we get into the payouts for different live poker games you can play online in Canada, let’s nail down the basics of how hands are ranked:

-- Hands in poker are ranked from the highest to the lowest.
-The highest-ranking hand is the royal flush, which consists of a 10, jack, queen, king, and ace of the same suit.
+• In poker, hands are ranked from highest to lowest.
+The top hand is the royal flush: an ace, king, queen, jack, and 10, all of the same suit.

-- The straight flush is the next highest-ranking hand, followed by four-of-a-kind, full house, flush, straight, three-of-a-kind, two pairs, one pair, and a high card, which is the lowest-ranking hand.
+• Following the royal flush is the straight flush.
+After that, it goes four-of-a-kind, full house, flush, straight, three-of-a-kind, two pairs, one pair, and finally, the high card, which is the weakest hand.

-The payouts for each hand vary depending on the online live poker variation you are playing.
+The actual payouts for each hand can differ based on the online live poker variation you're playing in Canada.

 In addition to regular payouts, many online live casino poker games offer progressive jackpots.
 Progressive jackpots increase in value every time a player places a bet.
 The jackpot continues to grow until a player hits the winning combination.